Publish Novellas 16 January 2022

-When Gerald does visit the girl’s room at night, Mattie asks to go with him to the barn.
+Concerned with the direction things are heading, the next evening Mattie asks to accompany Gerald in the barn.
 He complains about the cold, but she shows him extra bedding.
 Away from the other children, he asks, “We don’t never talk ’bout what we doin’.
 I ain’t gonna tolerate ya lecturin’ me out here!”

-Mattie amorously replies, “Ain’t no complainin’ goin’ on.
+Mostly for her own pleasure but partly to protect siblings, Mattie seductively replies, “Ain’t no complainin’ goin’ on.
+I’m sorry for never tellin’ I’m likin’ what yer doin’.
 Instead of Joann or Bettye, I wanna be the one honoring my father, as the Good Book says.
+Now that I’m grown up, I’m ready to accept my responsibility of pleasin’ ya.
 Please… let it be only me.”

 During the cold evenings, Leland is eager to light the fireplace.
 The family bundles up and sips warm milk together until bedtime.
 Later, the temperature reduces the number of nightly visits since Gerald prefers not to go outside.In the barn, Mattie intercedes in behalf of her siblings twice before the weekend.

 Gerald enjoys Mattie’s more accommodating participation.
 This is due to unknown approval from Jamie, the mother.

 On Saturday, Mattie tells her father that Joann wants to attend church with them in the morning.